eclipse-vertx/vert.x/core_manual_java.md

     }

 This tells the bridge that any messages to save orders in the `orders` collection, will only be passed if the user is successful authenticated (i.e. logged in ok) first.

-When a message is sent from the client that requires authorisation, the client must pass a field `sessionID` with the message that contains the unique session ID that they obtained when they logged in with the `auth-mgr`.

-When the bridge receives such a message, it will send a message to the `auth-mgr` to see if the session is authorised for that message.
-If the session is authorised the bridge will cache the authorisation for a certain amount of time (five minutes by default)

 # File System

 Vert.x lets you manipulate files on the file system.
 File system operations are asynchronous and take a handler function as the last argument.
 This function will be called when the operation is complete, or an error has occurred.

 The argument passed into the handler is an instance of `org.vertx.java.core.AsyncResult`.
-Instances of this class have two fields: `exception` - If the operation has failed this will be set; `result` - If the operation has succeeded this will contain the result.

 ## Synchronous forms